The highest-paid Victoria's Secret models who have ruled the runway

 She left Victoria’s Secret to focus on her swimsuit line, Ale, her family and acting career.
 Ambrosio was engaged to businessman Jamie Mazur between 2008 and 2018 and has two children with him.
 In 2021, she was seen enjoying a romantic getaway with partner Richard Lee.

-According to Celebrity Net Worth, Alessandra Ambrosio has a net worth of USD 80 million as of July 2023.
+According to Celebrity Net Worth, Alessandra Ambrosio has a net worth of USD 80 million (INR 664 crore approx.) as of July 2023.

 Tyra Banks